ValyrianTech/ValyrianSpellbook/README.md

 # BitcoinSpellbook

 The Bitcoin Spellbook is an Open Source platform that lets you create the back-end of your own Bitcoin application.

+Creating your own Bitcoin app from scratch could easily take months or more to develop, but the Bitcoin Spellbook will allow you to make your app much quicker.
+Even if you don't know how to code you can use this platform to create simple Bitcoin applications.
+Most of the functionality can be configured with simple command line instructions.
+For more advanced applications you can write custom python scripts (see example apps below).

-It is a configurable REST API where you can define triggers and actions.
+The Bitcoin Spellbook is a configurable REST API server where you can define triggers and actions.
 Think of it as something similar to IfThisThenThat but for Bitcoin.
+for example: IF balance of address A is higher than x, THEN send a transaction to address B
+There are many different types of triggers and actions.
+All triggers and actions have many parameters to set, no coding required.

 When a trigger is activated, it runs a custom python script and\or predefined actions.
 The python script can also create or modify actions if needed.